EthanThatOneKid/Random_Dancer/README.md

 Once you get the executable to run successfully, a terminal-looking window will appear.
 Press <kbd>space</kbd> to make the [ASCII][ascii_info] stick-figure dance to your heart's content.

-## About ❓

-This program was created with the [QB64 IDE][qb64_home] ([code][qb64_gh]) in a modern superset of the BASIC programming language.

-**Developer's Note**:

-> *This is not really a game but it was a fun, little program that I made a pretty long time ago.
-All you do is rapidly tap your space bar or tap it to the beat of a song and an ASCII stick figure begins to break it down on the dance floor.
-Personally, I kept it on my desktop and opened it whenever I felt like taking a mental break and listen to some music.
-It is pretty neat if you're a type of person with simple pleasures, like me.*

 ## Development 👨‍💻